mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

 using **Admin Area > Settings > Repository > Repository storage**.
 Next, create a new project and check the "Initialize repository with a README" box.

-If you receive a 503 error, check `/var/log/gitlab/gitlab-rails/production.log`.
+If you receive an error, check `/var/log/gitlab/gitlab-rails/production.log`.

+Here are common errors and potential causes:

+- 500 response code
+  - **ActionView::Template::Error (7:permission denied)**
+    - `praefect['auth_token']` and `gitlab_rails['gitaly_token']` do not match on the GitLab server.
+  - **Unable to save project.
+Error: 7:permission denied**
+    - Secret token in `praefect['storage_nodes']` on GitLab server does not match the value in `gitaly['auth_token']` on one or more Gitaly servers.
+- 503 response code
-A `GRPC::Unavailable (14:failed to connect to all addresses)` error indicates that GitLab was unable to connect to Praefect.
+  - **GRPC::Unavailable (14:failed to connect to all addresses)**
+    - GitLab was unable to reach Praefect.
+  - **GRPC::Unavailable (14:all SubCons are in TransientFailure...)**
+    - Praefect cannot reach one or more of its child Gitaly nodes.